DanielLaV/study_buddy/user-stories-acceptance-crit.md

 * When I enter invalid data on the `Edit Tags` form, the page will inform me of the failed validations.
 * I will see a `Submit` button for my tags.
 * When I click on the `Submit` button, my updated tags will appear on the page.
+* I will not be able to edit tags on a deck that another user has created.

 #### Acceptance Criteria
 - [ ] When logged-in users are viewing a deck on the `/decks/:deckId` page, authorized users will see an `Edit Tags` button.